 These are mechanoreceptors, which are sensitive to changes in both mean arterial and pulse pressure.
 Their sensitivity to fluctuations in pulse pressure enhances their sensitivity as pressure sensors because small changes in systolic or diastolic pressure may alter the pulse pressure without changing the mean pressure.

 Baroreceptor Locations in the Body

 The locations of these baroreceptors are strategic in order to provide critical information about arterial and blood pressure in the vessels leading to the brain – the carotid sinus- and in the major arterial trunk before it diverges into its branches to supply the rest of the body – the aortic arch.

 The baroreceptors constantly provide information about mean arterial pressure; in other words, they continuously generate action potentials in response to the ongoing pressure within the arteries.
-When arterial pressure – whether it be mean or pulse pressure – increases the receptor potential of these baroreceptor increases, thus increasing the rate of firing in the corresponding afferent neurons.
+When arterial pressure – whether it be mean or pulse pressure – increases, the receptor potential of these baroreceptors increases thus increasing the rate of firing in the corresponding afferent neurons.
 Conversely, a decrease in the mean arterial pressure slows the rate of firing generated by the afferent neurons by the baroreceptors.

 The integrating center that receives the afferent impulses about the state of mean arterial pressures is the Cardiovascular control center, which is located in the medulla within the brain stem.

 The efferent pathway is the autonomic nervous system.
 The cardiovascular control center alters the ration between sympathetic and parasympathetic activity to the effector organs (heart and blood vessels).